Kelpiscool/G305_FIBM/README.md

 For the equivalent battery capacity of a AA battery a lithium-ion battery of at least 1000 mAh is required.
 If you choose to use another lithim-ion cell, ensure that it has a BMS circuit built in.

-  This project is released under MIT license, there is 0 secret sauce stuff happening here.
+  This project is released under CERN-OHL-P-2.0 license, there is 0 secret sauce stuff happening here.

+## Wishlist
+- Lithium-ion battery low voltage indicator.
+(Multiplexed light pipe with multiple sources?
+Haptic module?)

   ## Thanks
 Thanks to,<br>